Emil-DV/OpenEUP5108/README.md

 ### Quick Start

 - [ ] Clone this Repo or Download the .zip and unzip it to a good location
+- [ ] Add the OpenEUP5108\bin location to your path (OpenEUP5108/bin/linux) on Linux
-- [ ] Navigate to your OpenEUP5108\programs\HelloWorld folder
+- [ ] Navigate to your OpenEUP5108\programs\HelloWorld folder in a command prompt window
-- [ ] Double click on the BuildNRun.bat file
+- [ ] Enter the command "eupbnr HelloWorld"
       The Assembler will be invoked to build HelloWorld.asm and its included files
       Once complete the Emulator will be invoked to run the HelloWorld.rom output of the assembler
 - [ ] For the full 1990's 80 column x 25 line experience set the Emulator window (cmd.exe) properties thusly